prakashnataraju/tweetstream-example/README.md

 This is an application that pulls content from twitter and supports displaying it on multiple devices.
 The backend and web interface runs on OpenShift.

 The steps for deploying this application are simple.
-The only preqrequisite is to have your own Twitter API access credentials.
+The only prerequisite is to have your own Twitter API access credentials.

 Step 1: Configure Twitter4j